Cross Keys in Rockingham County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Virginia Civil War Trails series list.
 A significant historical month for this entry is April 1926.

 Location.
-38° 20.252′ N, 78° 49.193′ W. Marker is in Cross Keys, Virginia, in Rockingham County.
-Marker is on Port Republic Road (Route 659), on the right when traveling east.
+This marker has been replaced by another marker nearby.
+It was located near 38° 20.252′ N, 78° 49.193′ W. Marker was in Cross Keys, Virginia, in Rockingham County.
+It was on Port Republic Road (Route 659), on the right when traveling east.
 Touch for map.
-Marker is in this post office area: Port Republic VA 24471, United States of America.
+Marker was in this post office area: Port Republic VA 24471, United States of America.
 Touch for directions.